Azazel0203/traffic_light_ic555/README.md

 ## Conclusion

 In conclusion, this project showcases a model traffic light system using 555 timer ICs.
 The circuit effectively replicates the sequential operation of traffic lights by utilizing two 555 timer ICs to control LED timings.
 It provides a practical and educational demonstration of the 555 timer IC's capabilities in designing traffic light systems.

-Feel free to contribute, modify, and enhance this project for further experimentation and learning!

-For more details, check out the [detailed project report](Project_Report.pdf).